LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-persist/task-2/index.md

 The starter code comes with 3 views in the `Employer` subdirectory.
 Read through the code in each view.
 You may have to add models or make sure naming is consistent between the controller and the view.
 Make sure you are using your new `AddEmployerViewModel` and its validation where necessary.
 1. `About` View: Use the Model to help populate the view
-1. `Add` View:  Use tag helpers to use the `AddEmployerViewModel`’s validation
+1. `Create` View:  Use tag helpers to use the `AddEmployerViewModel`’s validation
 1. `Index` View: Create a way to add a new employer on this View.

 ## Model